Customer owned generation

 The energy created can be used for your own needs, and you can possibly sell excess production to us, depending on the type of generation.

-If a generator produces less than 200 kW, excess energy is purchased at the standard residential run-off rate.
 For generators producing 200 kW or greater, a Power Purchase Agreement (PPA) will be negotiated, based on your system specifications.

 - improve reliability of power supply;

 - reduce electricity costs in some cases;

 We will meet with you to discuss your project before any studies or work are done.
 You are responsible for the interconnection study fee if the project proceeds.